 Will I have the same rights under my tenancy if I swap?

 The terms of your tenancy may change when you swap homes.
 You may get different rights so you should check this with your new landlord before you go ahead with a swap.

 How do I find people to swap homes with?

-On Swap and Move you will be given mataches.
+On Homeswapper you will be given matches.
 A 'match’ is another person who you may be able to swap with.
 They want the kind of home you have, and you want the kind of home they have.
 Matches are based on property location, number of bedrooms and type of property (house, flat etc).
 The matches you see are based on the information you have saved in your account.
 If you change this information you will see different matches.

 • Apple Iphone users on iOS 5 or above